nanocurrency/nano-docs/docs/integration-guides/index.md

 ## Accessing RPC calls

-Most integrations send and receive funds by making RPC calls to a nano node.
+Most integrations send and receive funds by making RPC calls to a Nano node.
 This requires either access to a public API or running your own node on one of the available networks.
 Depending on your goals, both are valid approaches with many options and levels of engagement.

 ### Running your own node